 7 pm

-In the Zoombar you have the opportunity to get to know each other in a more relaxed setting.
+In the Pubcrawl you have the opportunity to get to know each other in a more relaxed setting.

 This is where friendships are made for life!